Be an AmeriCorps National Service Member

 Program Details:

--Service projects in Missouri and Illinois, summer culmination project out of state, disaster deployment opportunities nationwide
+Service projects in Missouri and Illinois, summer culmination project out of state, disaster deployment opportunities

 details of the position are subject to change based on anticipated grant funding